Overloaded voter check-in system partly blamed for long early voting lines in Georgia

 She said the main office of Cobb County Elections and Registration in Marietta had a line Thursday morning with “a significant number of people that we would estimate would take four hours before."

-"But since the improvements, the particularly line took about 90 minutes to complete,” Eveler said.
+"But since the improvements, the particular line took about 90 minutes to complete,” Eveler said.

-By comparison, some voters said they waited for more than 10 hours on Monday in Cobb County locations to cast their ballot.
+By comparison, some voters said they waited more than 10 hours on Monday in Cobb County locations to cast their ballot.

 As of 2:30 p.m. on Thursday, the Cobb County tracker showed five voting centers with wait times between 20 and 40 minutes and two centers with wait times of 120 and 180 minutes.
 Two hours later, the tracker showed four locations with wait times between 75 to 180 minutes.